 Teri shares a unique technique for creating a trim that will become the binding of the quilt.

-After her 2nd bout with canter, Teri and her husband put their house up for sale and traveled the US in their RV.
-They visited very state in the continental US.
+After her second bout with cancer, Teri and her husband put their house up for sale and traveled the US in their RV.
+They visited every state in the continental US.
 Teri shares photos of the trip.